 Should I vaccinate my cat?

-If your cat regularly goes outdoors, the risks of illness from being unvaccinated, probably outweigh the risks of a rare vaccination reaction.
-And by participating in the vaccination program you are helping to keep herd immunity strong in your local cat population.
+I said we’d help you decide, but we can’t make the decision for you.
+If your cat is healthy, with no known medical issues, and regularly goes outdoors, the risks of illness from being unvaccinated, probably outweigh the risks of a rare vaccination reaction.

-If your cat spends his entire life indoors and never comes into contact with other cats, AND you live in a region (such as the UK) where there are no animals carrying rabies, then you could argue that there is little point in having him vaccinated.
+If your cat spends his entire life indoors and never comes into contact with other cats, AND you live in a region (such as the UK) where there are no wild animals carrying rabies, then you could argue that there is little point in having him vaccinated.

 Your vet would probably disagree

-If your cat has health problems that make vaccination more risky than it is for other cats, the risks of vaccination in this case, may outweigh the benefits.
+If your cat has health problems that make vaccination more risky than it is for other cats, the risks of vaccination in this case, may outweigh the benefits

 Summary